blivesta/drawer/docs/_includes/documentation/css.md

 ## Deprecated off screen

-If you want `off screen` or called `off canvas`, Do not use minus left value of property.
+Do not use minus value of left property in drawer-overlay even if you want `off screen` or called `off canvas` menu .
 You need to be very careful with it.
 There is a fixed position issue in safari on iOS8.